-- If you want to change any private hostnames, go to "How to Change Private Hostnames" on page 125. - If you want to install or modify the NTP configuration file, go to "Configuring Network Time Protocol (NTP)" on page 126. - If you want to install a volume manager, go to Chapter 4, "Configuring Solaris Volume Manager Software," to install volume management software. - If you want to create cluster file systems, go to "How to Create Cluster File Systems" on page 149. - To find out how to install third-party applications, register resource types, set up resource groups, and configure data services, see the documentation that is supplied with the application software and the Oracle Solaris Cluster Data Services Planning and Administration Guide. - When your cluster is fully configured, validate the configuration.
-Go to "How to Validate the Cluster" on page 129. - Before you put the cluster into production, make a baseline recording of the cluster configuration for future diagnostic purposes.
-Go to "How to Record Diagnostic Data of the Cluster Configuration" on page 132.
+- If you want to change any private hostnames, go to "How to Change Private Hostnames" on page 143. - If you want to install or modify the NTP configuration file, go to "Configuring Network Time Protocol (NTP)" on page 144. - If you want to install a volume manager, go to Chapter 4, "Configuring Solaris Volume Manager Software". - If you want to create cluster file systems, go to "How to Create Cluster File Systems" on page 165. - To find out how to install third-party applications, register resource types, set up resource groups, and configure data services, see the documentation that is supplied with the application software and the "Oracle Solaris Cluster Data Services Planning and Administration Guide". - When your cluster is fully configured, validate the configuration.
+Go to "How to Validate the Cluster" on page 148. - Before you put the cluster into production, make a baseline recording of the cluster configuration for future diagnostic purposes.
+Go to "How to Record Diagnostic Data of the Cluster Configuration" on page 148.